DirtyFuzzy/Queries-From-WoodSpoon/README.md

 # Resume-Queries

-BI queries I made along my time in WoodSpoon:
+BI queries I made along my time in WoodSpoon.
+Sensitive data (ie chefs names, sales, etc) was blanked out.

 ## Active Chefs Addresses
  Our chef operations manager asked the BE engineers if they can build her a tool that will show active chef addresses on a map.